UsabilityDynamics/node-docker-proxy/readme.md

 * /var/log/dproxy/ - Log are stored here.
 * /var/run/docker-proxy/ - PIDs and Unix Sock file.

+### Terminology

+* Container - A running Docker container.
+* Backend - A specific port on an active container.
+Backends are computed based on published ports.
+* Route - A {protocol}://{hostname}:{port}/{path} entry to corresponds to Backend(s).
+Routes are stored in run-time memory.

 ### Technologies Used

 * Waterline ORM is used to store Containers, Routes, etc. in a structure manner.
 Multiple backends could be used.